 - Client Budget: Some clients might have bigger budgets and be willing to pay more for premium services, while others might be working with smaller budgets.

-Also Read This: The Ultimate Guide on How to Convince Buyers on Fiverr
+Also Read This: How to Get a Book Cover Designed on Fiverr

 How to Set Your Own Hourly Rate as a Freelance Graphic Designer